Computing the Girth of a Planar Graph in Linear Time: Task 1: computing a dissection tree

 \begin{lemma} Let $G$ be an $m$-node $r$-outerplane $O(1)$-degree graph with $r=O(\log^2 m)$.
 It takes $O(m)$ time to compute an $r$-dissection tree of $G$. \end{lemma}

 Let $T'$ be a rooted binary tree such that each vertex of $T'$ is a subset of $V(G)$.
 We say that $T'$ is a {\em decomposition tree} of $G$ if Properties~\ref{property:prop1} and~\ref{property:prop2b} hold for $T'$.
 For instance, Figure~\ref{figure:fig4}(b) shows a decomposition tree of the graph in Figure~\ref{figure:fig4}(a).
 For any $m$-node triangulated plane graph $\Delta$ and for any positive integer $\ell\leq m$, Goodrich~\cite{Goodrich95} showed that it takes $O(m)$ time to compute an $O(m/\ell)$-vertex $O(\log m)$-height decomposition tree $T'$ of $\Delta$ such that $|L| = \Theta(\ell)$ holds for each leaf vertex $L$ of $T'$ and $|S|=O(|\setbelow(S)|^{0.5})$ holds for nonleaf vertex $S$ of $T'$.
-As a matter of fact, Goodrich's techniques directly imply that if an $O(r)$-diameter spanning tree of $\Delta$ is given, then a decomposition tree $T'$ of $\Delta$ satisfying the following four conditions can also be obtained efficiently. \begin{enumerate}[\quad\ \ $\bullet$\ \ \em {Condition} 1':] \item $|V(T')|=O(m/\ell(m))$. \item $|L| = \Theta(\ell(m))$ and $|\border(L)|=0$ hold for each leaf vertex $L$ of $T'$. \item $|S|=|\border(S)|=O(r)$ holds for each nonleaf vertex $S$ of $T'$. \item The height of $T'$ is $O(\log m)$. \end{enumerate} Specifically, Goodrich~\cite[\S2.4]{Goodrich95} showed that, with some $O(m)$-time pre-computable dynamic data structures for the given $O(r)$-diameter spanning tree and $\Delta$, it takes $O(r\log^{O(1)} m)$ time to find a fundamental cycle $C$ of $\Delta$ with respect to the given spanning tree such that the maximum number of nodes either inside or outside $C$ is minimized.
+As a matter of fact, Goodrich's techniques directly imply that if an $O(r)$-diameter spanning tree of $\Delta$ is given, then a decomposition tree $T'$ of $\Delta$ satisfying the following four conditions can also be obtained efficiently. \begin{enumerate}[\quad\ \ $\bullet$\ \ \em {Condition} 1':] \item $|V(T')|=O(m/\ell(m))$. \item $|L| = \Theta(\ell(m))$ and $|\border(L)|=0$ hold for each leaf vertex $L$ of $T'$. \item $|S|=|\border(S)|=O(r)$ holds for each nonleaf vertex $S$ of $T'$. \item The height of $T'$ is $O(\log m)$. \end{enumerate} \begin{lemma} Given an $O(r)$-diameter spanning tree of an $m$-node simple triangulated plane graph $\Delta$ with $r=O(\log^2 m)$, it takes $O(m)$ time to compute a decomposition tree $T'$ of $\Delta$ that satisfies Properties~\ref{property:prop1} and~\ref{property:prop2b} and Conditions~\ref{condition:cond1x}',~\ref{condition:cond2x}',~\ref{condition:cond3x}', and~\ref{condition:cond4x}'. \end{lemma} \begin{proof} The lemma can be proved by following what Goodrich did in~\cite{Goodrich95}, so we give only a proof sketch here.
+Goodrich~\cite[\S2.4]{Goodrich95} showed that, with some $O(m)$-time pre-computable dynamic data structures for the given $O(r)$-diameter spanning tree and $\Delta$, it takes $O(r\log^{O(1)} m)$ time to find a fundamental cycle $C$ of $\Delta$ with respect to the given spanning tree such that the maximum number of nodes either inside or outside $C$ is minimized.
 Since the diameter of the given spanning tree is $O(r)$, we have $|C|=O(r)$.
 Let $V_1$ (respectively, $V_2$) consist of the nodes of $\Delta$ inside (respectively, outside)~$C$.
 We have $|V_1|/|V_2|=\Theta(1)$, as shown by Lipton and Tarjan~\cite{LiptonT79}.
 With the pre-computed data structures, it also takes $O(r\log^{O(1)} m)$ time to (1) split $\Delta$ into $\Delta[V_1]$ and $\Delta[V_2]$ and (2) split the given $O(r)$-diameter spanning tree of $\Delta$ into an $O(r)$-diameter spanning tree of $\Delta[V_1]$ and an $O(r)$-diameter spanning tree of $\Delta[V_2]$.
 Let $T'$ be obtained by recursively computing $O(r)$-node sets $\lchild(S)$ and $\rchild(S)$ of $\Delta[V_1]$ and $\Delta[V_2]$ until $|S|\leq \ell(m)$.
 As long as $r=O(m^{1-\epsilon})$ holds for some constant $\epsilon>0$, the overall running time is $O(m)$.
-One can verify that the resulting tree $T'$ indeed satisfies Properties~\ref{property:prop1} and~\ref{property:prop2b} and Conditions~\ref{condition:cond1x}',~\ref{condition:cond2x}',~\ref{condition:cond3x}', and~\ref{condition:cond4x}', as summarized in the following lemma. \begin{lemma}[Goodrich~\cite{Goodrich95}] Given an $O(r)$-diameter spanning tree of an $m$-node simple triangulated plane graph $\Delta$ with $r=O(\log^2 m)$, it takes $O(m)$ time to compute a decomposition tree $T'$ of $\Delta$ that satisfies Properties~\ref{property:prop1} and~\ref{property:prop2b} and Conditions~\ref{condition:cond1x}',~\ref{condition:cond2x}',~\ref{condition:cond3x}', and~\ref{condition:cond4x}'. \end{lemma}
+One can verify that the resulting tree $T'$ indeed satisfies Properties~\ref{property:prop1} and~\ref{property:prop2b} and Conditions~\ref{condition:cond1x}',~\ref{condition:cond2x}',~\ref{condition:cond3x}', and~\ref{condition:cond4x}'. \end{proof}

 We prove Lemma~\ref{lemma:lemma4.1} using Lemma~\ref{lemma:lemma4.2}.